 Sports Mouth Guards Frequently Asked Questions

 Sports mouth guards are required for a wide variety of school and league sports so if your child is an athlete you may need to get a high quality mouth guard for your child.
 Sports mouth guards that are custom fitted by a dentist are much better quality and offer better protection than mouth guards that you purchase at a store.
 Store bought mouthguards aren’t custom fitted and don’t offer the same level of protection as dentist fitted sports mouth guards.
-At Inglewood Family Dental we offer free consultations so bring your child in and can tell you more about the benefits of a custom sports mouth guard.
-Some of the most common questions that parents have about custom mouth guards are:
+At Inglewood Family Dental we offer consultations so bring your child in and can tell you more about the benefits of a custom sports mouth guard.
+Calgary dentist Arash Ravanbakhsh answers some of the most common questions that parents have about custom mouth guards below:

 Why Does My Child Need A Sports Mouth Guard?